 “You’ll never get a girlfriend if you keep talking about chicks that way,” I said.
 “Have some respect.
 Or at least pretend you have some respect.”

 Trey scowled and rubbed the back of his head.
 “I don’t know why I hang out with you guys.
 You’re abusive.”

 “You hang out with us because nobody else will take you,” Eric said.
 “If you weren’t such a potty mouth, maybe you’d have fewer bumps on your egg shaped head.”

 Trey ran his hand over his close cropped hair, brow meshed in anxiety.
 “Dammit, I knew they cut it too short!”

-“Stay away from Natasha,” Mitch said, wagging a thin finger.
+“Stay away from Natasha,” Mitch said, wagging a thin finger at Trey.
 “I’ve been working on her for months.
 She’s mine.”